PaulRosset/previs/README.md

 ### Installation

-Previs is using docker at his heart, so of course you will need the docker deamon in order to use it.
+Previs is using docker at his heart, so of course you will need the docker deamon.
 One of the simplest way to install it, it's by using the bash script:
 ```
 $> curl -fsSL get.docker.com -o get-docker.sh